How to Use Social Media to Grow Your Business

 With quick-changing technology and new features being released constantly, keeping up with the world of social media can be daunting.
 But when used properly, sites like Instagram and YouTube can help grow your business to new heights.
-Whether it’s adapting to new algorithms or learning new features, here are some of the best ways to use social media to grow your business:
+Whether it’s adapting to new algorithms or learning new features, here’s how to use social media to grow your business.

 QUALITY OVER QUANTITY

 Nearly every social media site is structured as a visual platform.
 From photos in your feed or timeline to videos on YouTube, content is king.
 While the simple solution may seem like the more content you post then the more exposure you’ll get, this is not the answer.

 If you’re posting just okay content, you won’t get the same engagement as something you post that you put thought, time and energy into.
 Instagram also recently gave us some insight into their own algorithm – noting interest, timeliness, and relationship as the three main factors.

 Related: Pain Doesn’t Have To Precede Great Art, Even Though It Sometimes Does

 With the arrival of algorithms in the last year, sites like Facebook and Instagram have seen quite a large drop in likes and engagement overall.
 One way to combat this is to engage yourself!
 See a post that you like in your feed?
 Comment (using five or more words) and try to make it personal such as “I love that dress!
 Revolve is one of my favorite brands too!”

 This recent algorithm is also rumored to take advantage of your first hour after posting.
 During this time period, we recommend responding to comments as soon as possible.
 It can also help to go to their page and show them some love as well.

 Not only should you be engaging on Instagram, but other sites as well.
 Scroll through your Facebook feed and engage with some interesting posts.
 Leave some comments on your favorite YouTube creator’s channel about what you love in their videos.
 The more active and engaged YOU are, the more engaged your audience will be.